Tools for your OH&S Tool Kit

 We recommend all committee members download the WorkSafeBC OHS Regulation mobile app on their smartphone.
 The app contains all the OH&S regulations which govern worksites and committees.

-Please ensure that you schedule your 2018 training opportunities.
 Every worker representative is entitled to eight (8) hours of OH&S training.
 This training is paid for 100% by your employer and includes all reasonable expenses, plus your wages, for the day.

 At MoveUP, we recommend the courses offered by the BCFED Health and Safety Centre.

 In addition, new committee members must receive mandatory training and this training must be taken as soon as possible.
 If you are new to OH&S, we recommend you start with the Part 1 and Part 2 courses offered by the Health and Safety Centre before branching off to other areas.

 Thank you for your continued hard work and commitment to ensuring health and safety at the worksite.